What are the answers to the psychology of conformity? Why exactly do we do it?

 A very promising model proposes five main motivations for conforming, outside of Deutsch and Gerard’s theory.

-Nail, MacDonald, & Levy (2000) proposed the five motivations behind the psychology of conformity.
+Nail, MacDonald, & Levy (2000) proposed the five motivations behind conformity.
 These are to be correct to be socially acceptable and avoid rejection, to accomplish group goals, to establish and maintain our self-concept/social identity, and to align ourselves with similar individuals.

 Conforming can make us more agreeable to live and work with – it makes us normal.